 This layer doesn’t have to be perfect and it’s really about sealing in those cake crumbs.

 After the crumb coat of frosting is on, add the cake back to the fridge at least 30 minutes before adding on another layer of frosting.
 Actually, you can also let the cake sit for 1-2 hours or even overnight with just the crumb coat on and the frosting should protect the cake from drying out!

 Once the crumb coat has hardened to the touch, it’s time for the final frosting layer!

 Add on a thick layer of frosting and use the icing smoother to smooth it out.
 This is when the cake turntable comes in handy as it will allow you to turn the cake when using the icing smoother.

 Then, decorate with all the rainbow sprinkles!

 I decided to go all out and pretty much covered the entire vegan birthday cake in sprinkles!
 If you’ve wondered what vegan sprinkles are best for funfetti cakes, I recommend India Tree or Sweetapolita.
 This cake features the Sweetapolita Birthday party sprinkle medley.

 I may be biased but I truly believe this vegan & dairy-free funfetti cake is the perfect cake for any celebration.
 Honestly, it may even make another appearance at my 30th Birthday this year!
-I can’t wait for you to try this vegan vanilla-flavored cake that is seriously so moist, light, & fluffy.
+I can’t wait for you to try layer cake that is seriously so moist, light, & fluffy.

 Cheers to two years of SGTO and many more sprinkle-filled years to come!